-Source: National Arts Council
+Source: National Arts Council and People's Association

-- Performing Arts refer to folk, traditional, classical and contemporary forms of dance, music (pop/rock concerts included) and theatre.
-Performing arts events may be held live, accessed digitally through electronic media or the Internet, or be held in a hybrid format with both in-person and digital modes of access.
-Digital performing arts events include formats such as live-streamed performances and streaming pre-recorded videos of performances etc. Events such as book launches, competitions, conferences, masterclasses, workshops etc are excluded. - ^ Figures include tickets sold through ticketing service providers like SISTIC and APACTix.
-It does not include tickets sold through Ticketcharge/Tickets.com and other site-specific or independent ticketing service providers.
+- Performing arts refer to folk, traditional, classical and contemporary forms of dance, music (pop/rock concerts included) and theatre.
+Performing arts events may be held live, accessed digitally through electronic media or the Internet e.g. live-streamed performances or be held in a hybrid format with both in-person and digital modes of access.
+Events such as book launches, competitions, conferences, masterclasses, workshops etc are excluded. - Ticketed attendance refers to attendance at performing arts events that require a ticket for entry.
+It includes tickets sold and complimentary tickets issued.